Adding Local SEO To Your Marketing Strategy

 A huge percentage of people no longer use traditional methods for finding local businesses online.
 Today the go-to tool for research about products and services is the internet.
 It is estimated that about 87% of U.S. Adults use the internet according to a Pew Research Center report.
 Of those, more than 70% use a search engine to find what they are looking for online.
 In another study titled “How Today’s Consumers Really Search for An Attorney,” 39% of respondents were more likely to use a search engine to research firms than asking their friends and family or other channels.

-For attorneys, this means that a presence in local search is huge for getting found by new potential clients and relay on the use of local seo services to help.
+For attorneys, this means that a presence in local search is huge for getting found by new potential clients and they rely on the use of local seo services to help.
 These days if you don’t show up right away in a search on a leading search engine, you aren’t relevant.

 What is Local SEO?